HOME > STUDENT LIFE >

 Mass Donations

-Students in all grades provide voluntary Mass donations to benefit a variety of nonprofits chosen annually by our Upper School Student Council with input from our School Chaplain.
-For the 2023-2024 School year, these monetary donations helped support the good work at the University of Arizona Food Pantry, Youth on Their Own, Cody’s Friends, and Primavera.
+Students in upper school provide voluntary Mass donations to benefit a variety of nonprofits chosen annually by our Student Council with input from our School Chaplain.
+These monetary donations help support the good work at organizations like the University of Arizona Food Pantry, Youth on Their Own, Cody’s Friends, Primavera, and the Episcopal School Haiti Partnership Program.

 Canned Food Drive